rojaspetit/analysis-telecom/README.md

 > **Academic Project**
 >
 > This project was developed for educational purposes as part of a simulated business case.
-The company, business scenario, and recommendations are intended to demonstrate a data analytics workflow and should not be interpreted as official guidance for a real telecommunications organization.
+The role, business scenario, and recommendations are intended to demonstrate a data analytics workflow and should not be interpreted as official guidance for the organizations referenced.

 ---